 Last week’s comment section was home to some great debates, and some very interesting opinions regarding which operating system is truly the best.
 Some of you also pondered about what “best” actually means, is it about features, or about personal needs?

 There were many excellent comments to choose from, but in the end, there can only be one winner.
 And this week, it’s Monty, with a detailed comment about why Blackberry 10 is the best OS out there.
 If you’ve never used a new Blackberry before, this comment is quite educational.
-For this useful comment, Monty wins a free MakeUseOf t-shirt from the choice available through MakeUseOf Rewards:
+For this useful comment, Monty wins a free MakeUseOf t-shirt:

 BlackBerry10 really is the best OS for me.
 The features packed in are based on making the most common functions & tasks one will be doing most often on a communications device the easiest way possible.